|Policy Title||Hazardous Chemical Spill Cleanup|

 Prevention: Most chemical spills can be avoided by following these safety precautions.

 - Before transporting or using a chemical, read the precautionary (or warning) panel of the product label and the Safety Data Sheet.

-- When transporting glass bottles of liquid chemicals, use secondary containers, such as safety pails or acid buckets.
+- When transporting bottles of liquid chemicals, use secondary containers, such as safety pails or acid buckets.
 Do not use containers such as plastic bags or cardboard boxes.

 - When using laboratory carts or dollies, be aware of recessed floor drains or other objects lying on the floor that may force the wheels to swivel, jarring the cart, and causing a bottle to tip or fall off.